 In other words, if you are a legal resident of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota or Wisconsin and enroll at a participating institution in another MSEP state, you will receive a reduced tuition rate––giving you a wide range of education options for your education dollars.
 Eligible students

-- Must be admitted into a participating academic program as a new freshman or new undergraduate transfer student for the fall term, meeting all regular admission requirements for that program.
+- Must be admitted into a participating academic program as a new freshman or new undergraduate transfer student for the fall or spring term, meeting all regular admission requirements for that program.
 At this time, all undergraduate programs are considered except the Academic Opportunity Center.

 - Must enroll as a fulltime student and remain enrolled fulltime in a participating academic program

 Once admitted, in order to continue to be eligible for the MSEP rate the student must